rdiankov/openrave/docs/en/tutorials/openravepy_advanced.rst

 Locking/Thread-safety Mechanisms
 --------------------------------

-When doing heavy operations, the environment should always be locked to keep other users from changing it.
-This is possible with **Environment.LockPhysics(dolock)**.
+When doing heavy operations, the environment should **always be locked** to keep other users from changing it.
+All environment methods are multi-thread safe, but any other method to kinbodies, robots, controllers, planners, etc are **not thread safe**!

+Locking is done with **Environment.Lock(dolock)**.
 Scoped locking can be implemented using a try/finally block or the python **with** statement:

 .. code-block:: python